Biopsychosocial predictors of suicide risk in patients with interstitial cystitis/bladder pain syndrome

 Keywords:Pain, Interstitial Cystitis/Bladder Pain Syndrome, suicide, prevelance, predictors

 Introduction: The impact of interstitial cystitis/bladder pain syndrome (IC/BPS) is prevalent and severe.
 Studies examining the IC/BPS prevalence and predictors of suicide risk are limited by their lack of theoretically relevant suicide research variables.
-This research reports suicide risk prevalence its biopsychosocial predictors for a community IC/BPS sample.
+This research reports suicide risk prevalence and its biopsychosocial predictors for a community IC/BPS sample.

 Conclusions: The high prevalence of suicide risk is alarming and signifies an imperative for recognizing this risk within the IC/BPS population.
-The identified psychosocial risk factors may be used in refining screening and treatment and in directing future IC/BPS research.
+The identified psychosocial risk factors may be used in refining screening and treatment, and in directing future IC/ BPS research.

 How to Cite

 You, the Author(s), assign your copyright in and to the Article to the Canadian Urological Association.
 This means that you may not, without the prior written permission of the CUA:

 - Post the Article on any Web site

 - Translate or authorize a translation of the Article